vistadataproject/documents/OtherDeliverablesYr1/vdmQSS/README.md

 # VISTA Data Model -  Web Query Service

-* The VISTA Data Model -  Web Query Service is a new, simple, user-friendly web-based interface to query any and all of VISTA data based on VISTA's native data model - the VISTA Data Model (VDM) - which represents with 100% fidelity and granularity all the operational data in a VISTA system.
+* The VISTA Data Query Service is a new, simple, user-friendly web-based interface to query VISTA data via VISTA's Data Model.
+The VISTA Data Model represents with 100% fidelity and granularity all defined data in any VISTA system.
 * This allows nontechnical end-users, clincians, and others - with no training in VISTA, MUMPS, Fileman, or any database query langauges like SQL - to immediately take advantage of VISTA data for secondary use and analytics.
 * Different output formats are available including HTML, CSV, XML, JSON, and JSON-LD:
 * Multiple examples of existing canned queries are available to experiment